ganguvamshi/commit_etl/README.md

 ## GitHub REST API investigation

-Though there was hint to use the `committer` object instead of `author`. upon looking up into the results, the `committer` object seems not relevant as it has the same value across different authors.
+Though there was hint to use the `committer` object instead of `author`. upon investigating the result data, the `committer` object seems not relevant as it has the same value across different authors.
 Below we can see the committer login is web-flow for all commits which is misleading.
 From gitlab docs, i learnt that this `web-flow` is the Git committer for all web commits (merge/revert/edit/etc...) made on GitHub.com.
 Hence, I used `author` object instead of the `committer`.

 ```
 >>> rec_df.shape